AqwamCreates/DataPredict/docs/API/Models/StateActionRewardStateActionNeuralNetwork.md

 * rewardValue: The reward value added/subtracted from the current state (recommended value between -1 and 1, but can be larger than these values).

-* returnOriginalOutput: Set whether or not to return original output matrix predicted from the model.
+* returnOriginalOutput: Set whether or not to return predicted matrix instead of value with highest probability.

 #### Returns: